 # Quick start guide for Assure

-This quick guide describes how to try out Signicat's identity verification solution, Assure, using the following approaches:
+This quick guide describes how to try out Signicat's identity proofing solution, Assure, using the following approaches:

 If you want to read more before trying it out, we recommend the following topics:

 - For high-level information about different service providers, see Identity proofing services (providers).

 - For term descriptions used in the Assure API, see Key concepts.

 - For detailed information about all available endpoints and properties, see the OpenAPI documentation (opens new window).

 The Assure demo allows you to test a subset of the Signicat Assure functionality (apps).
 It is not a product on its own but it integrates with the Assure API.
 This is an easy way to get an initial impression of what you can do with Signicat Assure.

 Note: This is a non-production demo.

 - Go to the Assure demo, http://labs.signicat.com/assure-test-server/ (opens new window) and add your email to access the demo.